 - In the vast majority of US states, a person must have a permit to carry a loaded, concealed handgun in public.
-This ensures that certain core public safety standards are preserved when people carry guns in public places.
+These laws ensure that core public safety standards are preserved when people carry guns in public places.

-- Permitless carry bills would repeal this important public safety law, allowing people to carry concealed guns in public without a permit or safety training.
+- Permitless carry bills would repeal these important public safety laws, allowing people to carry concealed guns in public without a permit or safety training.

 - Eighty-eight percent of Americans think you should get a permit before carrying a concealed handgun in public.Strategies 360 Survey, March 2015.

-Permitless carry legislation dramatically lowers the bar for who can carry a concealed handgun in public—to include violent criminals and weapons offenders, teenagers, and people who have no firearm training.
+Permitless carry dramatically lowers the bar for who can carry a concealed handgun in public—to include in some cases violent criminals and weapons offenders, teenagers, and people who have no firearm training.